 Luckily, through the dedicated efforts of our volunteers, we are able to extend this vital service to equines (horses, donkeys and mules) in need, as well.
 Our shelter farm is equipped to take in any equine in need of help, and to place those animals in loving new homes whenever possible.
 We will never turn any equine in need away, and we do not charge a fee for taking an unwanted equine.

-Likewise, don't take the chance of going to Craig's list to try to get your horse a home.
+Likewise, don't take the chance of going online to try to get your horse a home.
 Many of those end up at auction and ultimately at slaughter.
-Let us get your horse a new home.
+Let us place your horse a new home.
 With our life-time lease placement system we are able to track and protect our horses for life.
-A yearly report is required and the horse always has the option of coming back to us for placement (or, more likely will remain with it's new home for life.)
+A yearly report is required and the horse always has the option of coming back to us for placement (or, more likely will remain with its new home for life.)

 The Equine Rescue Program complies with all American Association of Equine Practitioners (AAEP) care guidelines.